 The on-chain wallet does not generate a private key.
 Users have to create their own private key externally and import an xpubkey derived from the private key into Store Settings > Derivation scheme.
 The public key (xpubkey) can be imported from a compatible hardware wallet or added manually by pasting the key into the field and adding an appropriate suffix.
 For more information on how to add a derivation scheme to BTCPay, see the Recommended Wallets.
 If you're using a third-party host and are asked to provide a private key, it's certainly a scam.
 Never share your private key with anyone.
 It's called private for a reason.

 The wallet contains following features:

 The Send function allows spending of the funds from the BTCPay wallet.

 To spend the funds, user is required to sign the transaction.
-Signing can be achieved in several ways :
+Transaction can be signed with:

 Ledger Hardware Wallet

 Ledger Nano S has a native integration and can be used to spend bitcoin and altcoins from the wallet.
 Both Nano S and Ledger X can be used with BTCPay Vault for smoother experience for bitcoin transactions.

 Transactions in BTCPay's wallet can be signed with a private key or mnemonic seed.
 Prior to inputing the private key, make sure to set a proper

 PSBT (Partially Signed Bitcoin transaction) is supported and can be signed with PSBT compatible wallet.